flatironinstitute/ccn-software-sfn-2025/docs/source/full/group_projects/03_visual_coding.md

 :::{admonition} Hints
 :class: hint

-Throughout this section and the next we'll include hints.
-They'll either be links back to earlier notebooks from this workshop that show an example of how to do the step in question, or a hint admonition like this, which you can expand to get a hint.
+Throughout the rest of the notebook we'll include hints.
+They'll either be links back to earlier notebooks from this workshop that show an example of how to do the step in question, or a hint like this, which you can expand to get a hint.

 :::